tony-shifflett/lessonOne/README.md

 </section>
 ```

-- What elements are in the snippet above?
-- What are we describing with HTML?
+Here a `section` element is being used to contain a `p`, which itself contains an `anchor` tag.

 ## HTML tags and attributes

-The following should all be review from the prework.
+The following will all be review from the prework.
 That's okay though, because
 learning is iterative (meaning each time you review something, you learn
 a little more and you learn it a little deeper).